pete-debiase/Comprog/README.md

 - yyyy/mm/dd - Profit!

 ## Solution Records / Notes
-_Note_:
+_Legend_:
-- _Initial solutions marked with_ 😶 _indicate that I was able to implement a non-optimal solution on my own._
+- 😶: _I implemented a non-optimal solution on my own._
-- _Initial solutions marked with_ 😊 _indicate that I was able to implement an optimal solution on my own._
+- 😊: _I implemented an optimal solution on my own._
+- 🧐: _I implemented a novel solution better than anything else previously available (in terms of style and/or performance)._

 #### [1.
 Two Sum](https://leetcode.com/problems/two-sum/)
 Solutions that are O(n^2) and O(1) in time and space, respectively, can often be improved to be O(n) in both time and space.
 In most cases, space is cheap, while time is precious.